|About Us News Resources Login Become a member Help Search|

 “They did at first,” Linhir offered in their defense, “but in this kitchen there was not room enough for the five of us, and soon I banished them from my presence.
 One can only endure so much chatter he does not understand.”

 Thranduil laughed, finding that in itself a welcome release.
-He could indeed imagine a kitchen full of bustling skirts, fair voices joined unintelligibly like a flock of starlings as they discussed anything from a new style of hair to the various admirable attributes of the handsome unwed Elves about.
-To endure it alone would be enough to agitate any of their chosen brothers.
+He could indeed imagine a kitchen full of bustling skirts, fair voices joined unintelligibly like a flock of starlings.
 “They shall make themselves useful afterward, then,” he decreed.
 “There will be many a dirty dish in need of washing tonight.”

 Soon there were nine places neatly set at the table.

 Galadhmir burst in just as Linhir began plating the fish.
 “Thranduil!” he greeted him, relief evident in his voice.
 “Good!
-For a time I feared I had left you.”
+For a time I feared I had left you there.”

 “Go wash!”
 Linhir shouted after him.
 “You have only a moment, and I doubt if Adar Oropher will wait dinner for you!
 Thranduil, you might go fetch the ladies.”